mcarifio/jenkins-fs0/README.md

-# jenkins-fs0
+# jenkins-smoketest

-testing the jenkins github plugin
+An example jenkins job for the jenkins configuration-as-code plugin.